imker25/samba_exporter/docs/DeveloperDocs/ActionsAndReleases.md

 - Commit the changes on the main branch
 - Push all changes on **main** and the **new release** branch to GitHub

 Once this changes are pushed to github the CI/CD pipeline will start to run for both, `main` and the new `release` branch.
 This will create a new **-pre Release** from `main` as well as a new **full Release**  from the new `release` branch.
+This new releases will then trigger two release pipeline jobs.
+One for the -pre and one for the full release.
+As shown above the full release will be published on [Launchpad](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa) and [copr](https://copr.fedorainfracloud.org/coprs/imker25/samba-exporter/) by the release pipeline if all is fine.

-As shown by the CI/CD Pipeline workflow `-pre` releases will be created for every commit pushed to the `main` branch on GitHub.
+As shown by the CI/CD Pipeline workflow GtiHub `-pre` releases will be created for every commit pushed to the `main` branch on GitHub.

+**GtiHub full releases** will be created by **every commit** to a `release/*` branch and will be **published** for package manager (`dnf`/`yum` or `apt`) installation by the end user at the corresponding repositories.
+GtiHub full releases also publish a new version of the [docs page](https://imker25.github.io/samba_exporter/Index/) automatically.